I am seeking a tenure-track faculty or industry research position. Please contact me at tianyili[at]vt[dot]edu.

 My dissertation work explores the analytical potential of the crowd -- that is, how to modularize the complex sensemaking processes to support scalable and credible analysis on large text data.
 Drawing on my training in Computer Science and HCI, I build and evaluate tools to support crowdsourced sensemaking, and combine quantitative and qualitative methods to study crowd performance in sensemaking tasks, probing how they succeed or fail.

-I interned at Informatica and Cloudera during my graduate studies.
+I interned at Microsoft Research AI, Cloudera, and Informatica during my graduate studies.
 These industry research experience expand my research interests to explore the role of artificial intelligence (AI) in sensemaking processes and beyond.
-I will intern at Microsoft Research in summer 2019 to continue my research in human-AI interaction.

 Prior to VT, I studied Computer Science and received my bachelor's degree from the University of Hong Kong in 2015.
 I also studied at UC San Diego and Shanghai Jiao Tong University as an exchange student.